keesjandevries/mastercode-tools/readme.md

 - `EntryHistos.py` fill and save histograms that contain the entry numbers corresponding to the best points in each of the spaces specified in `plot_list.py`
 - `DataHistos.py` create histograms containing the &Chi;^2/ p(&Chi;^2,ndof) / &Delta;&Chi;^2 / Contribution data
 - `Point.py` finds the best point in entry histogram given inputs e.g. `./Point.py "m0=500" "m12=1000"`
+- `RecalculateChi2.py` recalculates the X^2 contributions for all the individual contraints as well as the total, for each point in parameter space.
+There are X^2 from 'constraints' and 'likelihood functions'.
+They values have to be modified in '/constraint_dict.py' and ['modules/lhood_dict.py' & 'reprocessing/lhoods/lookups/...' ]